STFleming/EmSys_GPIO_and_Abstraction_Costs/README.md

 ![](imgs/delayed_digi_write_square_wave_pulseview.png)

-Measuring the period of the wave we can see that we get a square wave on channel 0, which is monitoring pin 23 of our TinyPico.
-This square wave is roughly 1 Hz, which makes sense, we are keeping the signal high for 500ms and low for 500ms and 1/(1000ms) = 1 Hz.
+Measuring the wave period, we can see that we get a square wave on channel 0, attached to pin 23 of our TinyPico.
+This square wave is roughly 1 Hz; this makes sense, we are keeping the signal high for 500ms and low for 500ms and 1/(1000ms) = 1 Hz.
 However, we are not exactly at 1 Hz but rather 0.998Hz, why do you think that is?

-The reason for this is because of the small overheads involved in the various bits of code that we have written.
+This small difference is because of the overheads involved in the various bits of code that we have written.
 We will have:

 * __function call overheads:__ when we call functions such as ``digitalWrite()`` or ``delay()``.
-* __looping overheads:__ when we reach the end of our ``loop()`` function we have a branch instruction where our ``loop()`` function is called again.
+* __looping overheads:__ when we reach the end of our ``loop()`` function, we will have some sort of branch instruction and then our ``loop()`` function is called again.

 You'd expect these to be small, afterall our ESP32 is running at ``240MHz``.
 But it's effects are still measurable even when only generating a 1Hz wave.